nextgis/docs_ngweb/source/sysadmin_updates.rst

 * Passing a zoom level to webmaps via ``zoom`` attribute.
 * Support for OpenID Connect UserInfo endpoint.
 * Extraction of scale ranges from QML styles.
-* Fix NextGIS ID configuration issue.
-* Support for PostgreSQL 12.

 **2.3.1 released on 17 Oct 2023**

-- Fix layers visibility when printing a web map.
+* Fix layers visibility when printing a web map.
-- Fix SLD marker preview size.
+* Fix SLD marker preview size.
-- Fix IP addresses adding to CORS settings.
+* Fix IP addresses adding to CORS settings.